plusangel/radiationUAV/README.md

 Angelos Plastropoulos

 ## Credits
-The work has been developed with the support of the following organisations:
+This project has been developed with the support of the following organisations:
 * Interface Analysis Centre (IAC) at Bristol University
 * Bristol Robotics Lab (BRL) at University of West England (UWE)